BMS-Community/resources/README.md

-# Resources
+# BMS Community Resources
-A site with BMS related resources
+A site with BMS related links